jackvz/indecorous-system/readme.md

 [See a list of Tiny Core Linux 7's packages.](http://tinycorelinux.net/7.x/x86/tcz/)

 [See a list of Tiny Core Linux 11's packages.](http://tinycorelinux.net/11.x/x86/tcz/)

+## See Also

+[Browser Shell](https://humphd.github.io/browser-shell/) using v86, working with the JS filesystem and connected to [Xterm.js](https://xtermjs.org), though without network connectivity.

 ## Setup